 - However, some tests can take between 3 – 4 days, so plan accordingly and ask your provider for their standard delivery timeline

-- If you don’t take the test, then you must self-quarantine for 14 days or the duration of your trip
+- If you don’t take the test or if the results are not ready by the time you leave, then you must self-quarantine for 14 days or the duration of your trip

 - CLIA is the federal regulatory system for regulating laboratory testing